 What should I do if I get a positive result on an at-home drug test?

-A positive result on a point-of-care drug test is a preliminary indication of drug use and should be confirmed with a laboratory test.
-If you or someone else tests positive on a home drug test, consider consulting a substance abuse counselor for further advice.
+A positive test result on a point-of-care drug test is a preliminary indication of drug use and should be confirmed with a laboratory test.
+If you or someone else tests positive on a home use test, consider consulting a substance abuse counselor for further advice.